 Wondering what else you can do with elderberries?
 Try making syrup and adding it to this immune-boosting overnight oats recipe.
 Here are 20 other uses for elderberries to consider, and of course, you can find many, many more in my book, Everything Elderberry.

-Have you tried elderberry tea?
+Have you tried making elderberry tea?
 What’s your favorite way to make it?

-Pin to save this elderberry tea recipe for later!
+Pin to save this elderberry tea recipe and info on maximizing its benefits for later!

 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 Please consult them for more information and a licensed professional for personalized recommendations.